Skip to content

 Dieppe is a famous seaport, known as the most stylish seaside resort since 1924 when the Duchesse de Berry transformed the town by building a ballroom and a theatre and made it an important destination for tourists.

-One of the nice places to visit there is the Chateau de Dieppe, built in the 14th century, and it contains the Dieppe Museum which includes a lot of paintings from the 15th century till today.
-Also, there are two churches which you can visit: the Baroque Eglise Saint Remy and Eglise Saint-Jacques.
+One of the nice places to visit is the Chateau de Dieppe, built in the 14th century.
+It contains the Dieppe Museum, which includes many paintings from the 15th century to today.
+You can also visit two churches: the Baroque Eglise Saint Remy and Eglise Saint-Jacques.

 12. Claude Monet’s House and Gardens